yottaawesome/hello-calculator-32/README.md

 ## Building

-Visual Studio 2022 with MSVC 17.14 or later with the C++ desktop workload are required to build the solution.
+Visual Studio 2022 with MSVC 17.14 or later with the C++ desktop workload is required to build the solution.
 Three build configurations are provided: `Release`, `Debug` and `Instrumented`.
 The `Instrumented` configuration has address sanitizer (ASAN) enabled, which ironically enough found [a bad codegen bug in MSVC](https://developercommunity.visualstudio.com/t/Runtime-crash-with-constexpr-and-std::st/10939905).

 ## TODO